simplex-chat/simplexmq/protocol/simplex-messaging.md

 ## Cryptographic algorithms

-Simplex messaging clients need to cryptographically sign commands for the following operations:
+Simplex messaging clients and servers must cryptographically sign commands, responses and messages for the following operations:

 - With the recipient's key `RK` (server to verify):
   - create the queue (`NEW`)